-6 people shot, one killed in violent Ahoskie bar incident
+1 killed, 6 others hurt in overnight shooting at Ahoskie bar

 Around 1 a.m., Ahoskie Police Officers said they were dispatched to the Ahoskie Inn for a shooting at the Alaysia Bar & Grill.
 When they got to the location they saw a large crowd of over 100 people in the parking lot.

-Officers found one 22-year-old man who was fatally shot.
+Officers found one man who was fatally shot.
+Police say the victim is 22-year-old Jairen Lyles of Aulander, N.C.

 Police said after they dealt with crowd control and secured the scene, officers determined that an additional six people were injured inside and outside the Alaysia Bar and Grill.
 They said some injured victims had left the scene on the way to the hospital.

 Of the six injured people that went to the hospital, five were shot and one had a leg injury from trying to run from the club where the shooting started.